navrajkalsi/server-c/README.md

 # Now the user is supposed to put the static files in NEW_STATIC_DIR
 make clean
 ```
-STATIC_DIR CAN ONLY BE CHANGED DURING COMPILATION, i.e., during `make`, as it is used as a preprocessor macro.
+__STATIC_DIR CAN ONLY BE CHANGED DURING COMPILATION__, i.e., during `make`, as it is used as a preprocessor macro.

 ## Usage

-The following flags can be used to alter the functionality of the program:
+The following flags can be used to alter the behaviour of the program:

 | __Flag__ | __Flag Description__|
 |:----:|:---------------:|